Avaiga/taipy-doc/docs/manuals/gui/styling/index.md

 Styling involves some knowledge of [Cascading Style Sheets](https://www.w3.org/Style/CSS/).
 This section describes what sort of styling you may want to apply, in different situations.

-Taipy GUI comes with the [Stylekit](stylekit.md): a set of stylesheets that provide a default, homogeneous, easy to customize style for all visual elements and a few utility CSS classes that accelerates the development of specific CSS classes to apply to pages.
-The Stylekit is installed by default in Taipy GUI applications.
+Taipy GUI comes with a set of stylesheets that give applications an homogeneous and solid look and feel.
+This set of stylesheet is grouped in what is called the *Stylekit*.<br/>
+The Stylekit is easy to customize and provides few utility CSS classes that accelerates the development of specific styles to apply to pages.<br/>
+The Stylekit is documented in the [Stylekit section](stylekit.md) of this documentation, where you can find all the information on how to use and customize it.

 ## Style sheets